connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 ### The Implementation: x86 Run-time Stack
 Now, with our understanding of the theoretical aspect of stack data structure, let's see how the run-time stack is implemented in x86 architecture to be used for the objectives that we have mentioned in the beginning of the subsection.
 As we have said earlier, the reason of x86 run-time stack's existence is to provide a way to implement function's invocation, that is, the lifecycle of functions.
 Logically, we know that a program consists of multiple functions (or *routines* which is another term that is used to describe the same thing) and when executing a program (a process), a number of these functions (not necessarily all of them) should be called to fulfill the required job.

 In run-time context, a function `B` starts its life when it's called by another function `A`, so, the function `A` is the *caller*, that is, the function that originated the call, and the function `B` is the *callee*.
 The caller can pass a bunch of parameters to the callee which can reach the value of these parameters while it's running, the callee can define its own local variables which should not be reached by any other function, that means that these variables can be removed from the memory once the callee finishes its job.
-When the callee finishes its job, it may *return* some value to the caller ^[Some programming languages, especially those which are derived from Algol differentiate between a *function* which **should** return a value to the caller, and a *procedure* which **shouldn't** return a value to the caller.].
+When the callee finishes its job, it may *return* some value to the caller [Some programming languages, especially those which are derived from Algol differentiate between a *function* which **should** return a value to the caller, and a *procedure* which **shouldn't** return a value to the caller.].
 Finally, the run-time platform (the processor in the case of compiled languages) should be able to know, when the callee finishes, where is the place of the code that should be executed next, and logically, this place is the line in the source code of the caller function which is next to the line that called the callee in the first place.

-In x86, each process has its own run-time stack ^[We claim that for the purpose of explanation.
+In x86, each process has its own run-time stack [We claim that for the purpose of explanation.
 But actually the matter of separated run-time stack for each process is a design decision that the operating system's kernel programmer/designer is responsible for.], we can imagine this run-time stack as a big (or even small, that depends on practical factors) memory region that obeys the rules of stack data structure.
 This run-time stack is divided into multiple mini-stacks, more formally, these mini-stacks are called *stack frames*.
 Each stack frame is dedicated to **one** function which has been called during the execution of the program, once this function exists, its frame will be removed from the larger process stack, hence, it will be removed from the memory.

 The x86 register `EBP` (which is called the *stack frame base pointer*) contains the starting memory address of the current stack frame, and the register `ESP` (which is called the *stack pointer*) contains the memory address of the top of the stack.
 To push a new item into the run-time stack, an x86 instruction named `push` can be used with the value of the new item as an operand, this instruction decrements the value of `ESP` to get a new *starting* memory location to put the new value on and to keep `ESP` pointing to the top of the stack, decrementing the value of `ESP` means that the newly pushed items are stored in a lower memory location than the previous value and that means the run-time stack in x86 *grows downward* in the memory.

 When we need to read the value on the top of the stack and removes this value from the stack, the x86 instruction `pop` can be used which is going to store the value (which resides on the top of stack) on the specified location on its operand, this location can be a register or a memory address, after that, `pop` operation increments the value of `ESP`, so the top of stack now refers to the previous value.
 Note that the `pop` instruction only increments `ESP` to get rid of the popped value and don't clear it from memory by, for example, writing zeros on its place which is better for the performance, and this is one of the reasons when you refer to some random memory location, for example in C pointers, and you see some weird value that you probably don't remember that you have stored it in the memory, once upon a time, this value may have been pushed into the run-time stack and its frame has been removed.
 This same practice is also used in modern filesystems for the sake of performance, when you delete a file the filesystem actually doesn't write zeros in the place of the original content of the file, instead, it just refer to its location as a free space in the disk, and maybe some day this location is used to store another file (or part of it), and this is when the content of the deleted file are actually cleared from the disk.

 Let's get back to x86 run-time stack.
 To make the matter clear in how `push` and `pop` work, let's take an example.
-Assume that the current memory address of the top of stack (`ESP`) is `102d` and we executed the instruction `push A` where `A` is a character encoded in `UTF-16` which means its size is `2` bytes (`16` bits) and it is represented in hexadecimal as `0x0410`, by executing this `push` instruction the processor is going to subtract `2` from `ESP` (because we need to push `2` bytes into the stack) which gives us the new memory location `100d`, then the processor stores the first byte of `UTF-16` `A` (`0x04`) in the location `100d` and the second byte (`0x10`) in the location `101d` ^[In fact, x86 is little-endian architecture which means that `0x10` will be stored in the location `100d` while `0x04` will be stored in the location `101d` but I've kept the example in the main text as is for the sake of simplicity.], the value of `ESP` will be changed to `100d` which now represents the top of the stack.
+Assume that the current memory address of the top of stack (`ESP`) is `102d` and we executed the instruction `push A` where `A` is a character encoded in `UTF-16` which means its size is `2` bytes (`16` bits) and it is represented in hexadecimal as `0x0410`, by executing this `push` instruction the processor is going to subtract `2` from `ESP` (because we need to push `2` bytes into the stack) which gives us the new memory location `100d`, then the processor stores the first byte of `UTF-16` `A` (`0x04`) in the location `100d` and the second byte (`0x10`) in the location `101d` [In fact, x86 is little-endian architecture which means that `0x10` will be stored in the location `100d` while `0x04` will be stored in the location `101d` but I've kept the example in the main text as is for the sake of simplicity.], the value of `ESP` will be changed to `100d` which now represents the top of the stack.

 When we need to `pop` the character `A` from the top of the stack, both bytes should be read and `ESP` should be **incremented** by `2`.
 In this case, the new memory location `100d` can be considered as a *starting* location of the data because it doesn't store the whole value of `A` but a part of it, the case where the new memory location is not considered as starting memory location is when the newly pushed values is pushed as whole in the new memory location, that is, when the size of this value is `1` byte.